 A consultation will be needed to ensure you are a good candidate for sclerotherapy.
 As a rule, pregnant women do not make good candidates, and should wait until after you have given birth to consider this treatment.

 We are proud to also offer treatments for spider veins using Vasculaze, which makes for a great laser alternative.
 This is a good option for certain patients who might not qualify for sclerotherapy.
 Using carefully controlled laser energy, this non-invasive treatment targets the hemoglobin to make common vascular issues a thing of the past.
 Treatments can be used on facial veins, as well as veins on the legs.

 The Spa at South Lake has assisted many patients in treating varicose veins with sclerotherapy over the years and has the experience to make this proven and effective treatment go as easy as possible for you.
-If you are interested in sclerotherapy contact us to schedule an appointment to see if you are a good candidate.
+If you ever asked yourself about sclerotherapy near me contact us to schedule an appointment to see if you are a good candidate.